 11) Successful applicants must acknowledge the support received from the Office of Research Services in all presentations and publications emanating from a specific grant.
 A suggested acknowledgement follows:

-"The author(s) gratefully acknowledge(s) that financial support for this research was received from a grant partly funded by Laurier Operating funds, and partly by the SSHRC Institutional Grant awarded to Laurier " (the last phrase is only applicable to SSHRC-eligible faculty).
+"The author(s) gratefully acknowledge(s) that financial support for this research was received from a grant partly funded by Laurier Operating funds.

 12) Copies of papers published as a result of support from any internal grant must be submitted to the Research Office.

 13) A faculty member may apply for research grants from the University prior to, or while on Sabbatical Leave, provided the normal application deadlines are met.

 NOTE: Eligible expenses for a Travel Grant, if approved for use while on sabbatical, only include: travel from the base location of the sabbatical leave to the city where the conference is held.
 A Travel Grant cannot be used to travel to the sabbatical site, or return to North America for a conference.
 If the conference is held in the same location as the sabbatical, travel expenses are not eligible, but meals, registration, local accommodation (if justified) expenses are eligible.

 14) Faculty who run a deficit in one grant account must repay the University from an external grant or contract (if appropriate), from personal funds, or from another existing internal grant which has been completed with a surplus.
 Faculty who have been notified by the Research Office that a grant or contract account is in a deficit position will not be permitted to apply for any internal grants until the deficit has been removed.

 15) Internally-funded grants must not be used to support undergraduate or graduate thesis research in which the faculty member is not, by definition, the Principal Investigator of the project.